 We all know what it means to go to the beach with children: lots of fun and games, amusing scenes to photograph, but also not-so-relaxing moments, a thousand bags to carry and many, many “childish” situations 🙃 to manage.

-In some situations we need a diversion to entertain our children and there is nothing better than wonderful educational games!
+In some situations we need a diversion to entertain our kids and there is nothing better than wonderful educational games!
 After all, who said that learning only takes place in schools?

 Well, if it’s true that science is everywhere, then you’ll find it at the beach too!

-Here are some games that children will love and that hide a scientific concept to be discovered.
+Here are some games you can do at the beach that children will love and that hide a scientific concept to be discovered.

 This game trains their visual perception.

 This game is perfect for two or more people: little brothers and sisters, uncles, parents and grandparents, anyone can play it!
-Mark a start and finish line in the sand, place a glass full of water on your head (or in your hand if your child is too small) and start walking: the winner is the person who covers the most distance without spilling water.
+First, mark a start and finish line in the sand, then place a glass full of water on your head (or in your hand if your child is too small) and start walking: the winner is the person who covers the most distance without spilling the water.